ktorio/ktor-samples/native-image-server-with-yaml-config/README.md

 # Native image server using YAML configuration file

-This example shows how to build a native image for Ktor application using YAML confinguration.
+This example shows how to build a native image for a Ktor application using YAML confinguration and [GraalVM](https://ktor.io/docs/graalvm.html).

 ## Build